 - Startup costs if you’re not established yet

-You cannot give too much information when it comes to financials, so always include anything you think might be relevant.
+You cannot give too much financial information, so always include anything you think might be relevant.
 Your potential partners and donors want a clear picture of your financial situation.

 7. Operations

-In your operations section, explain how you plan to carry out your programs or provide your services.
+Explain how you plan to carry out your programs or provide your services in your operations section.
 Your products and services section is the “what,” and your operations section is the “how.”

-Take the food pantry example again.
-You’ve already described what it is using numbers and statistical data; now you explain how it runs.
+Retake the food pantry example.
+You’ve already described what it is using numbers and statistical data; now, you explain how it runs.

 Is it open every day, and for how long?
 Where and from whom will you collect food donations?
 Are there any goods you will not accept?
-Will you partner with schools, churches, or other organizations to hold food drives?
-What rules will you have about distributing food for both the volunteers and the recipients?
+Can you hold food drives with schools, churches, or other organizations?
+What rules will you have about distributing food for volunteers and the recipients?

 8. Appendix

-The appendix of your non-profit business plan is where you attach additional documents that your readers may find useful.
+The appendix of your non-profit business plan is where you attach additional documents that your readers may find helpful.
 Charts, data, or lists typically go in the appendix.
-Add any information that seems too long or difficult to read in the body of your business plan.
+Add any information that seems too lengthy or complex to read in the body of your business plan.

 Some examples of appendix documents include: